yury-lysogorskiy/lammps/doc/src/pair_granular.rst

 :ref:`Zunker and Kamrin Part II <Zunker2024II>`.
 Further development and demonstrations of its application to industrially relevant powder compaction processes are presented in :ref:`Zunker et al. <Zunker2025>`.
-If you use the *mdr* normal model, is recommended you use the *mdr* damping model described below.
+If you use the *mdr* normal model, the default, and recommended damping model is the *mdr* damping model described below.
+The other currently supported damping model for the *mdr* normal model is *velocity*, all others will result in an error.

 The model requires the following inputs: